ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ~~~
 {: #fig-issuance title="Issuance Overview"}

-The TokenChallenge inputs The basic token issuance protocols described in this
+The TokenChallenge inputs to the issuance protocols described in this
 document can be interactive or non-interactive, and per-origin or cross-origin.

 The issuance protocols defined in this document are compatible with any